-Other real estate owned and repossessed assets totaled \$32.5 million at December 31, 2020, compared to \$6.1 million at December 31, 2019.
-Other real estate owned and repossessed assets increased during 2020 primarily due to the loan migration of one commercial real estate property valued at approximately \$27.5 million.
+Other real estate owned and repossessed assets increased \$7.1 million in 2021 and included approximately \$4.0 million from the repossession of one commercial real estate property, \$2.4 million from the decommissioning of the Company's previous headquarters, and approximately \$600,000 of other real estate owned acquired from The First National Bank and Trust Company of Vinita, Oklahoma.
+As of both December 31, 2021 and December 31, 2020, other real estate owned included a commercial real estate property recorded at approximately \$28 million.
+The Company's rental income from OREO was approximately \$10.3 million in 2021 compared to approximately \$16,000 in 2020 and 2019.
+In addition, the Company's OREO holding expense was approximately \$9.2 million in 2021 compared to approximately \$313,000 in 2020 and \$350,000 in 2019.
 Other real estate owned consists of properties acquired through foreclosure proceedings or acceptance of a deed in lieu of foreclosure and premises held for sale.
 These properties are carried at the lower of the book values of the related loans or fair values based upon appraisals, less estimated costs to sell.
 Write-downs arising at the time of reclassification of such properties from loans to other real estate owned are charged directly to the allowance for credit losses.
 Any losses on bank premises designated to be sold are charged to operating expense at the time of transfer from premises to other real estate owned.
 Decreases in values of properties subsequent to their classification as other real estate owned are charged to operating expense.